 Profile

-XM is a globally recognised forex and CFD broker serving retail clients in over 190 countries.
-Established in 2009 and operated by multiple entities under the Trading Point Group, XM offers multi-asset trading via MT4 and MT5, competitive spreads, and a choice of execution models.
-This XM review covers its regulatory structure, execution policies, product range, and client protections.
+XM is a globally recognised forex and CFD broker, serving more than 15 million clients across 190+ countries.
+Established in 2009 and operated by the Trading Point Group, XM offers multi-asset trading via MT4 and MT5, a minimum deposit from US$5, and a “zero re-quotes, zero rejections” execution commitment.
+This XM review covers its regulatory structure, trading platforms, product range and client protections.

 Regulation and Security

-- Trading Point of Financial Instruments Ltd – Regulated by CySEC (Cyprus) under license 120/10
+- Trading Point of Financial Instruments Ltd – Regulated by the Cyprus Securities and Exchange Commission (CySEC) under licence 120/10 (serving EU clients).

 Execution Model